Skip to content

 Measures are usually displayed as numeric values in visualizations like charts and tables.

-To define a measure, follow the below steps
+To define a measure, follow the steps below.

 • The Table and Column fields are predefined based on your selection.